chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 Using regular expressions, we also have the option of passing a a pattern that filters test method names that should be included in the run.
 So for example, typing the following:

 {% codeblock lang:bash %}
-ruby -r minitest/autorun -Ilib:test test/example_test.rb -v -n /operation/
+ruby -Ilib:test test/example_test.rb -v -n /operation/
 {% endcodeblock %}

 Would indicate to Minitest that only tests containing "operation" should be included: